dikortis/LetsTalkETC/Episodes/Episode_5.md

-was really influenced to a degree by what I read on Barry Silbert feed so that's part of what got me interested in athyrium classic from an investor's standpoint and it was a really good experience for me to be able to see
+was really influenced to a degree by what I read on Barry Silbert feed so that's part of what got me interested in ethereum classic from an investor's standpoint and it was a really good experience for me to be able to see
 Barry Silbert and melton dem roars a